Global Generation of Adjoint Line Bundles on Projective $5$-folds: The Deficit Function and Critical Varieties

 \begin{cor} Assume that $G$ is critical at $x$ and $Z$ is the critical variety of $G$ at $x$.
 Let $e$ be the embedding dimension of $Z$ at $x$, $d=\dim Z$ and $m=\mult_xZ$.
-Then $\df_x(G)\leq \alpha_{d, e}(m)$. \end{cor} \begin{proof} We note that is a decreasing function of $y$.
+Then $\df_x(G)\leq \alpha_{d, e}(m)$. \end{cor} \begin{proof} We note that is a decreasing function of $y$ over the interval $[0, d]$.
 Therefore, by Theorem \ref{Thm:boundofmult}, we see that \end{proof}

 It is clear that $\alpha_{d,e}(m)\leq d-1$ if $m=\mult_xZ\geq 2$.
 In fact, we know that the larger the number $m$ the smaller the integer $\alpha_{d,e}(m)$.